TV Series Review

 Det.
 Jake Peralta (Saturday Night Live's Andy Samberg) stands at the sitcom's nutty nucleus.
 This gifted but unhinged gumshoe is almost certainly a donut short of a dozen, prone to high-volume comedic outbursts at least twice every show segment.
 He may burst into song.
 He may dance a jig.
 But rarely will you see Jake stand still.
 He reminds me just a little of Gonzo the Great after one too many espressos.

 Other characters are trotted out and used according to stereotype.
 There's Det.
-Amy Santiago, Jake's overachieving and high-strung partner; Det.
+Amy Santiago, Jake's overachieving and high-strung occasional love interest; Det.
 Rosa Diaz, the precinct's mysteriously sulky tough hombre; Sgt.
 Terry Jeffords, the squad's vein-bulging, iron-pumping chief; and hapless Det.
 Charles Boyle, the obligatory well-meaning but somewhat clueless tagalong.

 Then, of course, there's the show's straightest of straight men—who, paradoxically, happens to be gay.
 Capt.
 Ray Holt rarely smiles, never laughs and sagely tries to keep his wildly erratic charges in line.
 Watching the captain at work is a little like watching James Earl Jones try to rein in a ring full of carnival clowns—if Jones was prone to simmering over homosexual bigotry.

-Still, relentless look-at-me energy isn't enough sometimes, and Brooklyn Nine-Nine is not a remarkable comedy.
-Nor is it particularly clean.
-While this workplace laugher tries to portray the precinct as one big happy, if dysfunctional, family (again, like Community), the humor can feel pretty mean, too.
+Brooklyn Nine-Nine has more jokes than perps, and the comedy is not particularly clean.
+While this workplace laugher tries to portray the precinct as one big happy, if dysfunctional, family, the humor can feel pretty mean, too.
 It's predicated on more personality foibles than tawdry sexual exploits, but innuendo has certainly not been locked up.
 Language can be harsh.
 And, in a rarity for sitcoms, viewers will occasionally see forceful takedowns and fisticuffs with the bad guys—nothing too brutal or gruesome, of course, but it's there.

-Alas, for all the effort these detectives put in around their precinct, its silly streets are not safe.
+Alas, for all the effort these detectives put in around their precinct, its silly streets are not all that safe.

 Crude or Profane Language